wuguishifu/phoster/README.md

 I will also have a MongoDB database running to store the location of the images on disk.
 On request, a custom middleware will serve the image from the disk.
 I want to have the option to add other cloud-hosted db services like S3 or Google Drive or Firestore, but this isn't a priority as the main purpose of this is to not be cloud reliant.

-The MongoDB database will also store hashes of the images.
-Whenever an image is uploaded, an MD5 sum will be generated for the file, and a thumbnail will be generated and added to the album's respective thumb_cache.
-This means that if an image is ever updated and re-uploaded with the same name, the MD5 will be different and the thumbnail will be regenerated.
-This also means that uploading duplicates (or multiple of the same image with different names) will not generate new thumbnail images.
+When an image is uploaded, a thumbnail will be generated and added to the album's respective thumb_cache.

 Finally, MongoDB will also include user authentication so that users can be granted access to specific (or all) albums.
 This way, I can host albums with different groups of people on the same server and not worry about cross contamination.